|8 fleet boards

 - The science cards (the green cards) might make going for 1 type of science stronger than collecting the sets.

-- Might be hard to keep track of oponents naval strenghts.
+- It might be hard to keep track of the opponent's naval strengths.

-This expansion makes good on its promises on increased interaction, and adds alot of content without slowing the game too much, a very welcome addition to the family!
+This expansion makes good on its promises on increased interaction and adds a lot of content without slowing the game too much, a very welcome addition to the family!
 Our favorite along with Cities.